stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 07 (P2L4) - Design Studies.md

 ## Wrap Up

 In summary, design can't be taught.
 It has to be learned.
 Therefore, the projects will help build knowledge in the design area.

+## Section Quizzes

+### Design Factors Quiz

+_What are some of the factors that might be used to compare different versions of a program?_

+- Performance
+- Size